freeipa/freeipa-healthcheck/README.md

 # How to use it?

-Distributions can include a systemd timer which will executed the test nightly and log the output to /var/log/ipa/healthcheck.
-This can be the input into a monitoring system to track changes over time or to alert if a test goes from working to error or warning.

-It can be run from the command-line as root as ipa-healthcheck.
-Running from the command-line by default will display the output to the console.
+The simplest way to use Healthcheck is to run it from the command-line as root as ipa-healthcheck.
+Running from the command-line will display the output to the console unless --output-file=FILENAME is used.
 There is output for _all_ tests so we can be sure that an error condition isn't providing a false positive.
 The command-line option --failures-only will skip printing the SUCCESS conditions.

-There are two main ways we expect that healthcheck will be executed:

-1. Execute daily in cron or using a systemd timer, collect the output, and load it into an existing system monitoring system to track changes over time.
-2. Run on an ad-hoc basis and look for errors
+To automate running Healthcheck every day a systemd timer can be used.
+The default destination directory for healthcheck logs is `/var/log/ipa/healthcheck` and this can be the input into a monitoring system to track changes over time or to alert if a test goes from working to error or warning.

+A systemd timer is provided but is not enabled by default.
+To enable it:

+    # systemctl enable ipa-healthcheck.timer
+    # systemctl start ipa-healthcheck.timer

+Logrotate will handle log rotation and keep up to 30 days of history.
+This can be configured via the `/etc/logrotate.d/ipahealthcheck` file.

+If using upstream or if your distribution's package does not include the timer, it can be installed manually as follows.

+First create the destination log directory:

+    # mkdir /var/log/ipa/healthcheck

+Then copy the systemd configuration into place:

+    # cp systemd/ipa-healthcheck.timer /usr/lib/systemd/system
+    # cp systemd/ipa-healthcheck.service /usr/lib/systemd/system

+Put a shell script in place to do the invocation:

+    # cp systemd/ipa-healthcheck.sh /usr/libexec/ipa

+Tell systemd about it and enable it:

+    # systemctl daemon-reload
+    # systemctl enable ipa-healthcheck.timer
+    # systemctl start ipa-healthcheck.timer

+Finally add a proper logrotate configuration:

+    # cp logrotate/ipahealthcheck /etc/logrotate.d/

+Note that logrotate requires crond to be started+enabled.

+To test:

+    # systemctl start ipa-healthcheck

 # What if I get an error or warning?